MechSimulator

 Anatomy of a Welding Symbol

 Every welding symbol is built on a reference line — a horizontal line from which all information hangs.
 An arrow connects the reference line to the joint.
 A forked tail on the opposite end can specify the welding process.
 Dimensions — weld size (left of the symbol) and length (right) — complete the specification.
-Supplementary symbols indicate field welds (flag), weld-all-around (circle), and face contour (flush, convex, concave).
+Supplementary symbols indicate field welds (flag), weld-all-around (circle), and face contour (flush, convex, concave) with optional finish letter (G = grind, M = machine, C = chip).

 AWS A2.4 vs ISO 2553 — Key Differences

 The biggest difference is symbol placement.
 In AWS A2.4, the arrow-side symbol goes below the reference line and the other-side symbol goes above.
 In ISO 2553 System A, there are two parallel reference lines: a solid (continuous) line and a dashed (identification) line.
-The arrow-side symbol sits on the solid line, and the other-side symbol sits on the dashed line — regardless of whether the dashed line is above or below.
-Other differences include: the field weld flag points left in AWS but right in ISO; fillet weld sizing uses leg length in AWS but throat thickness (prefix "a") or leg length (prefix "z") in ISO; and the tail references use abbreviations (GMAW, SMAW) in AWS but numeric ISO 4063 process codes (e.g., 135, 111) in ISO.
+The arrow-side symbol sits on the solid line, and the other-side symbol sits on the dashed line — regardless of whether the dashed line is drawn above or below the solid one.
+Other differences: fillet weld sizing uses leg length in AWS but throat thickness (prefix "a") or leg length (prefix "z") in ISO; tail references use process abbreviations (GMAW, SMAW) in AWS but numeric ISO 4063 process codes (e.g., 135, 111) in ISO.
+The field/site weld flag is drawn the same way in both standards — broadside facing the joint, pole pointing toward the tail — contrary to a common myth that AWS and ISO use opposite directions.

 Types of Weld Symbols